Nuit (song): Background, lyrics and music

-Chart performances and cover versions
+Chart performance and cover versions

-In France, "Nuit" charted for 19 weeks on the singles chart, from 18 December 1990 to 13 April 1991.
-It debuted at number 29 and climbed quickly on the chart, reaching the top ten three weeks later, where it remained for nine weeks, peaking at number six on 16 February.
-The single was eventually certified Silver disc by the Syndicat National de l'Édition Phonographique.
+In France, "Nuit" charted for 19 weeks on the SNEP singles chart, from 18 December 1990 to 13 April 1991.
+It debuted at number 29 and reached the top ten three weeks later, where it remained for nine weeks, peaking at number six on 16 February.
+The single was certified Silver disc by the Syndicat National de l'Édition Phonographique.
 Although not released in the Netherlands, the United Kingdom and Spain (promotional vinyl only), it charted in the Netherlands, reaching number 30.

 On the European Hot 100, "Nuit" debuted at number 72 on 22 December 1990, peaked at number 36 in its fifth week, and remained in the top 100 for 16 weeks.
 It was much aired on radio, starting at number 48 on the European Airplay Top 50 on 8 December 1990, reached number 15 in its sixth week and remained on the chart for 13 weeks.

 In December 1998, the song was performed on the French TV show Hit Machine by the female duet Native and Patrick Fiori.